DoaJCBlogger/Talk32/README.md

 # Talk32
 A lightweight unofficial Discord client that uses only Win32, GDI, and GDI+ for rendering instead of Chrome/Electron.
-To support modern TLS on Windows XP it uses OpenSSL and provides its own root certificates.
+To support modern TLS on Windows XP it uses wolfSSL and provides its own root certificates.

 This project is compiled with version 7.1 of the Windows SDK.
 You can use Visual C++ 2010, or [Dibya's fork of Clang 17.01 for Windows XP/2003](http://designingonajuicycup.com/downloads/?prefix=downloads/llvm/). "talk32.exe" in the release folder is built with Clang.